norswap/autumn/doc/B1-lexing.md

 [`choice`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/DSL.html#choice-java.lang.Object...-
 [JSON example]: A5-creating-an-ast.md

-## Further Precisions: Error-Reporting, Context & State
+## Further Precisions: Error-Reporting, Context/State, Memoization

 Tokens are submitted to a special error-handling regime: we never report errors that occur *inside* a token parser.
-However, we may reported that we failed to match the token!
+However, we may report that we failed to match the token!

 This is actually a customization that can be made on any parser, by setting the [`Parser#exclude_errors`] flag of a Parser, but it is done automatically for token parsers.